Johannes-Andersen/partall/CONTRIBUTING.md

 ### Running linting

-We use [AGLint](https://github.com/AdguardTeam/AGLint) to lint the adlists, and [prettier](https://prettier.io/) to format everything else.
+We use [AGLint](https://github.com/AdguardTeam/AGLint) to lint the lists, and [prettier](https://prettier.io/) to format everything else.
-If you got VSCode installed, install the recommended extensions to lint the adlists.
+If you got VSCode installed, install the recommended extensions to lint the lists.
 The recommended extensions are found in `.vscode/extensions.json`.

 If you don't have VSCode installed, you can run the linter manually by running `npm run lint` in the root of the repository.
 Tip: You can run `npm run lint:fix` to automatically fix some of the linting errors.